 Disability parking permit holders get 25% off car insurance

 Mobility equipment is evolving in leaps and bounds, but finding a disability parking space is still just as difficult as ever!
-However, for those with a disability parking permit, there is some good news – 25% off car insurance for disability parking holders in Australia.
+However, for those with a disability parking permit, there’s some good news – up to 25% off disability car insurance for disability parking holders in Australia.

 At Blue Badge Insurance we believe you deserve discounted premiums because disability parking permit holders are statistically safer drivers.
 Simple.

 Using a wheelchair?
 Check out our comprehensive wheelchair insurance too.